mccutcheonlab/FED_RT/README.md

                     (RTFEDPi) pi@raspberrypi:~ $

-*Download [RTFEDPi.txt](https://github.com/mccutcheonlab/FED_RT/tree/RTFEDPi/source/ENV_FILES/RTFEDPi.txt) and place it in the current directory (you will probably be in your HOME directory)*
+*Download [requirements.txt](https://github.com/mccutcheonlab/FED_RT/tree/RTFEDPi/requirements.txt) and place it in the current directory (you will probably be in your HOME directory)*

 *Run the command below to install all the necessary packages in your newly created environment*

-                    pip install -r RTFEDPi.txt
+                    pip install -r requirements.txt

+*Now you can clone the whole repository by running the command below:
+              git clone -b RTFEDPi --single-branch https://github.com/mccutcheonlab/FED_RT.git

-*Now you can either copy the .py files of RTFEDPiOS, RTFEDPiCAM and RTFEDPiTTL from this [directory](https://github.com/mccutcheonlab/FED_RT/tree/RTFEDPi/scripts), paste them in a proper location on your Raspberry Pi and use the command below, to reach your desired GUI, e.g. for the PiTTL GUI you can use:*
+ or copy the specific  .py files of RTFEDPiOS, RTFEDPiCAM and RTFEDPiTTL from this [directory](https://github.com/mccutcheonlab/FED_RT/tree/RTFEDPi/scripts), paste them in a proper location on your Raspberry Pi and use the command below, to run your desired GUI, e.g. for the PiTTL GUI you can use:*

                      python RTFEDPiTTL.py
 *Please note that you must run that command in the directory where the file is located*

 * Alternatively, you can run jupyter lab from your terminal in case you are interested in making changes to the codes using the .ipynb files from the same [directory](https://github.com/mccutcheonlab/FED_RT/tree/RTFEDPi/scripts)

-# 🚧👷‍♂️

-# License
+# 🪪License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-# Author of this repository
+# ✍🏻Author of this repository
 Hamid Taghipourbibalan, Ph.D. student at [McCutcheon_lab](https://www.mccutcheonlab.com/) at UiT The Arctic University of Norway.